-For a number of reasons, the most unlikely place for an open-air ministry to develop and continue would be Russia.
-But, in God's perfect timing, an open door for mission outreach to this country developed after the fall of the old Soviet Union.
-However, as of this writing with new repression and a seeming return to the Cold War, that door may be closing, except perhaps for Russians themselves to minister.
+The most unlikely place for an open-air ministry to develop and continue would be Russia.
+An open door for missions in this country developed after the fall of the old Soviet Union.
+Now, with new repression and a seeming return to the Cold War, that door may be closing, except perhaps for Russians themselves to minister.
 The timing of pioneering a branch in Russia could only have been from God.
-Here's the story on how that took place.
+Here's the story on how that all happened.